CynapticsAI/IITISoC-21-AI-ML/README.md

 ## List of Projects (AI/ML)
-1. [News Articles Summarizer in Multiple Languages](https://github.com/snehithchinta/ML3-News-Article-Summarizer) : Develop an effective end to end solution which accepts informative articles in common languages used in India and summarizes them with a proper headline.
+1. [News Articles Summarizer in Multiple Languages](https://github.com/snehithchinta/ML3-News-Article-Summarizer) : An effective end to end solution which accepts informative articles in foreign languages, and summarizes them with a proper headline.
-Further, as an addition, it should also be able to answer questions regarding the article to the user.
+Further as an addition, it should also be able to answer questions regarding the article to the user.
     * #### *Contributors*
         > * [Snehith Chinta]()